stoogoff/website/content/games/small-worlds.md

   text: Mixle
   width: 2062
   height: 1549
+summary: |
+  **Small Worlds** is another [Ludum Dare](http://ludumdare.com/compo/) entry.
+It's a totally retro space ship shooter with some funky synth music to back it.
+The *Eater of Worlds* is devouring planets and you must pilot your spacecraft through the solar system and shoot it down!
 tags:
   - ludum dare
   - ld38
   - small worlds
 ---

-**Small Worlds** is another [Ludum Dare](http://ludumdare.com/compo/) entry.
-It's a totally retro space ship shooter with some funky synth music to back it.
-The *Eater of Worlds* is devouring planets and you must pilot your spacecraft through the solar system and shoot it down!

 I played this so many times during the development that I got really good at it.
 Which means it's insanely difficult to play and I can no longer complete it.